 Wear The Proper Safety Gear

 First and foremost, it’s important that you wear the proper safety gear that is going to keep you safe on the road.
 If you haven’t already, it’s important that you purchase a helmet before you begin riding your motorbike.
 You shouldn’t even consider riding your new bike once you buy it, especially if you don’t have a helmet.
 Along with a helmet, you may also want to consider investing in a long-sleeved riding shirt and pants- preferably leather- that will keep you safe in the event that you fall.
 Equally as important as wearing a helmet and the right clothes, do not ride your motorbike when wearing sandals.
 In the event that you have to ditch your bike, you run the risk of hurting your feet if they are exposed without the proper protection.
 To avoid this, wear shoes or boots when you are riding your motorcycle.
+To know more have a look on our another article Guide to Motorcycle Safety Gear for Riders in Bangladesh.

 Only Get What You Can Handle